gmum/AppliedDL2020/README.md

-# AppliedDL2020
- Applied Deep Learning 2020
+#  Applied Deep Learning 2020

+Course in Jagiellonian University
+By: Łukasz Maziarka